Specific Learning Disability

 ICD-10 Coding

-SLDs vs. ADHD
+Specific learning disabilities vs. ADHD

-Inattention due to an SLD is typically due to frustration, lack of interest, or lack of ability that manifests during academic work; with ADHD, inattentiveness persists in multiple domains of life.
+frustration, lack of interest, or lack of ability that manifests during academic

 Clinical Assessment